Lotharla/Bookmarks/README.md

 Bookmarks
 =========

 View page of Netscape Bookmarks files.
-Basically an HTML page being able to load
-- offline - a Netscape Bookmarks file, view it in a (tree-like) indented style, and making it searchable.
+Basically an HTML page being able to load, offline, a Netscape Bookmarks file, view it in a (tree-like) indented style, and making it searchable.

 The Firefox browser offers simple searchability for bookmarks in a side bar and